-Over 400 individuals (Personal Supporting Members) as well as about 250 companies, legal representatives and associations (Corporative Supporting Members) support the Max Planck Society in a variety of ways.
-By means of donations they enable special projects to be implemented for which there is no public funding available.
+Over 400 Personal Supporting Members (individuals) as well as about 250 Corporative Supporting Members (companies, legal representatives and associations) support the Max Planck Society in a variety of ways.

 As multipliers or advocates, our members inform about our concerns.
 In the interest of the Max Planck Society, they represent us in the public arena and support science and research in society at large.

 Annual Donation Projects

 Every year, in addition to their membership fees, our Supporting Members donate to projects.
 With their support, they enable us to implement selected topics on our agenda for which funds would otherwise not be available.
 Take a glance at the recently supported projects, below:

 Role and function of our members